OWASP/CheatSheetSeries/cheatsheets/HTML5_Security_Cheat_Sheet.md

 - Validate URLs passed to the `EventSource` constructor, even though only same-origin URLs are allowed.
 - As mentioned before, process the messages (`event.data`) as data and never evaluate the content as HTML or script code.
 - Always check the origin attribute of the message (`event.origin`) to ensure the message is coming from a trusted domain.
-Use a whitelist approach.
+Use an allow-list approach.

 ## Storage APIs